ericanastas/ericanastas.com/_projects/SOM/clarity-gdrive-access.md

 ---
 title: Clarity GDrive Access Request Form
-summary: Self service form used by BIM managers to add the service account used by IMAGINiT Clarity to their project GDrives
+summary: Self service form used by BIM managers to add the service account used by IMAGINiT Clarity to their project's GDrives
 coverImage: /images/som/clarity-gdrive-access/clarity-gdrive-access.png
 tags:
   [